NTNU-IMT/stormbird/book/src/line_model/line_model_intro.md

 - A **chord vector**, which defines both the orientation and length of the chord.
 The orientation is relevant for computing the angle of attack as a function of the local velocity, while the length is relevant for computing the magnitude of the forces.
 - A **sectional model** which is used to compute lift- and drag coefficients as a function of the local flow properties.
 The line model itself makes no assumptions about how the lift and drag is computed.
 However, Stormbird comes with a limited set of sectional models that are further described in [Sectional models](/sectional_models/sectional_models_intro.md). **Note**: in the actual implementation, the section model is not actually stored for each line element, because most of the time, many elements will share the same sectional model.
 However, when iterating over line elements in the code there is a functionality to retrieve the relevant sectional model for that line element.

 A view of source code that defines a line force model data structure can be seen below to illustrate what data is available.
-There are also multiple methods connected to this data structure not shown here (see the code docs or examples for more on this)
+There are also multiple methods connected to this data structure not shown here.

 ```rust
 pub struct LineForceModel {